areibman/taxfreeshopping/blog-starter-app/_posts/Ireland.md

 ---
 country: 'Ireland'
-taxrate:
+taxrate: '23%'
-minimumSpend:
+minimumSpend: '75€'
-flag:
+flag: '🇮🇪'
-timetoclaim:
+timetoclaim: '90 days after purchase'
 exemptions:
-restrictions:
+restrictions: 'Items costing €2,000 or more (including VAT), must be presented to Customs, with accompanying documentation, before any VAT refund will be approved.'
 checkInLuggage:
 carryOnLuggage:
 ---